distribworks/dkron/README.md

 ## Quick start

-First, download a pre-built Dcron binary for your operating system or [compile Dcron yourself](#developing-dcron).
+Clone the repository.

+*NOTE*: The included etcd binary is compiled for OSX, if you're in another platform, download the apporpriate etcd binary for your platform.

-Setup goreman
+Setup goreman:

 `go get github.com/mattn/goreman`